How does the Tectum Blockchain work?

 Smart Contracts are located in the binary file of an executing Node in the local DLL folder.
-DLL is designed to run on active Elect Node only; DLL is updated prior to every SC execution should those updates occur.
+DLL is designed to run on active Elect Node only.
+Furthermore, the DLL is updated prior to every SC execution update occurring.

 Since the Elect Nodes are frequently reelectad, do the DLLs have to be moved between the Elected Nodes, how is it implemented?

-The Smart Contract in question is hashed, the hash is placed in the particular Block.
-The DLL is automatically loaded (updated) from the Decentralized Storage or another recourse (depending on the Model of this particular tectum Cluster) by the Elect Node after the Hash of this Smart Contract is found, then the DLL files is updated if required and the updated version of the Smart Contract is executed; cross-platform implementation is possible.
+The Smart Contract in question is hashed and the hash is placed in the particular Block.
+The DLL is automatically loaded (updated) from the Decentralized Storage or another recourse (depending on the Model of this particular tectum Cluster) by the Elect Node after the Hash of this Smart Contract is found.
+The DLL files are updated if required, and the updated version of the Smart Contract is executed to enable cross-platform implementation.
 Therefore, every SC executing Node must run the following cycle in order to execute the SC: Find Hash of the SC > Find DLL > Find SC in the DLL file > update the SC in own DLL > Execute the SC.